Skip to content

 )

-The TensorZero Gateway stored structured information about our inference in ClickHouse.
-Let’s query it to make sure everything worked properly.
+The gateway stored our inference data in ClickHouse.
+Let’s query it.

 Terminal window